New Growth in the Green Woods of Sirsi, India

 Although I later committed to a voluntourism project in the Perhentian Islands, Malaysia, actually my first attempt to realise this pledge was by applying for a company-sponsored volunteering programme at my place of work.
 Basically it is a corporate responsibility and awareness building programme related to sustainability issues, in partnership with an NGO called Earthwatch.

 It’s a pretty competitive programme, and quite hard to get in.
 I submitted my application.
 But I did not get a placement.
-However, I did get onto the waiting list, which is apparently still pretty good.
+However, I did get onto the waiting list, which is still pretty good.

 Nonetheless, I was not going to bank my year’s plans on getting lucky on the waiting list, and so I booked myself to the Perhentians.

-Good things come in pairs?
+It turns out, good things come in pairs?

 Is that even a saying?